A Media Landscape Analysis Will Make You Smarter. Facts.

 Below is an example of a metaverse industry analysis.
 Some of this data has been taken from other research reports I have worked on, so it’s not 100% up-to-date.
 Most of this data is from early 2022.
 The purpose is to show you examples of deliverables you should receive after completing a brand analysis.

-Media Coverage Analysis
+Media Coverage & Landscape Analysis

 The metaverse media coverage shows the impact of each media outlet plotted.
 There are three data points to understand.